Marrakech with kids, is very easy to do and a wonderful experience for families. From…

 Lapland with kids can be an amazing experience!
-If you are planning your Lapland holidays 2019, read on to find out details on how to get there, the best Lapland tours for kids, all about Santa, Lapland reviews, what activities we recommend, and more!
+If you are planning your Lapland holidays 2020 or 2021 (since COVID has put a damper on travel the year), read on to find out details on how to get there, the best Lapland tours for kids, all about Santa, Lapland reviews, what activities we recommend, and more!

 We never realized there was an official Santa Claus Village until we had people mentioning it on one of our local facebook groups.
 We looked into it and behold, there is an official Santa Claus Village in Rovaniemi, Finland.
 It is basically THE North Pole, Finland!
 How had we not heard of this place before?
 We knew we had to visit Lapland and help others plan their Lapland experience in the future, because it took a lot of work to plan our DIY Lapland trip!

 Location: Rovaniemi, Finland

 Type of trip: DIY